-Any proposal not submitted as stipulated in the Policy and Procedures Manual of the Office of Sponsored Programs (OSP) will be subject to forfeiture.
+Any proposal not submitted as stipulated in the Policy and Procedures Manual of the OSP will be subject to forfeiture.
 The PI/PD should ensure that every effort is made to follow the stated guidelines.
-Proposals submitted without the proper University authorization will not be signed after the fact, even if funding is awarded later.
+Proposals submitted without the proper university authorization will not be signed after the fact, even if funding is awarded later.